synaptics-astra/doc/linux/index.rst

 Running the USBBoot Tool
 """"""""""""""""""""""""

-Also included in the Synaptics USB Boot package is the usbboot userspace tool.
+Also included in the Synaptics usb-tool package is the usbboot userspace tool.
 This is the tool which communicates with the Astra board over USB.
 Each Astra RDK board will have its own usbboot directory.
-Include each directory will be the ``usbboot.exe`` binary, the ``run.bat`` script, support DLLs, and an images directory which contains all of the images needed to boot the board.
+Included in each directory will be the ``usbboot.exe`` binary, the ``run.bat`` script, support DLLs, and an images directory which contains all of the images needed to boot the board.
 This include images which contain the USB U-Boot bootloader.
-To run the tool simply double click on the run.bat file to execute the binary using the specific options required for your RDK board.
+To run the tool simply double click on the run.bat file.
+This script will execute the binary using the specific options required for your RDK board.

 .. figure:: media/usb_user_tool_win.png